Publications

 Combining Experimental and Observational Studies in Meta-Analysis: A Debiasing Approach

-(with Rachael Meager), revise and resubmit at the American Economic Journal: Applied Economics.
+Revised and resubmitted (2nd round) to the American Economic Journal: Applied Economics.

-Spatial Spillovers from High-Rise Developments: Evidence from the Mumbai Mills
+Spatial Spillovers from High-Rise Developments: Evidence from the Mumbai Mills, complete version including appendices and supplementary material

 (with Cyrus Samii, Rajeev Dehejia, and Kiki Pop-Eleches).